Highlights Of The Program

 - Providing a high-level overview of the EU policy framework for sustainable plastics under the Green Deal

-- Reviewing key EU strategies and action plans shaping the circular economy and plastics regulation
+- Highlighting key EU strategies and action plans shaping the circular economy and plastics regulation

 - Examining adopted and upcoming legislation across the plastics life cycle from design to use